Zichxy/Zichxy/README.md

 If you're a minor I won't involve myself in sexual jokes/topics.
 It's uncomfortable.

+If you complain about anything / spread gossip / are involved in issues all the time it's an automatic DNI.
+Just block and dgaf instead of actually HARASSING PEOPLE and talking abt what bothers you 24/7.
+Cancel Culture taken to an extreme does not bring real social change, it causes intolerance and cyberbullying.

 I'm pretty laid back (<ins> depending on the context </ins>) but **these criteria still apply**.
 Just don't be a weirdo, don't support gross/inhuman/illegal stuff and respect my boundaries.